te-sa/login-page-fx/README.md

 - [ ] add user counter and display message: You are the nth user! on page (only when they first sign in?)
 - [ ] autogenerate valid usernames to choose from?
 - [ ] add security questions?
 On page as security feature when changing username/password/trying to recall either
+- [ ] replace print statements with pop-ups/text in GUI
+- [ ] add way to recover password